 Doctors have consistently been named the profession most trusted by the British public, while politicians tend to loiter around the bottom.
 As such yesterday’s BMA opposition will have wider implications, not least in the Tory-supporting media where The Daily Telegraph continues to express its concern about the reforms.

 David Cameron and Nick Clegg now face hard choices.
 The Lib Dem leader will have to decide if NHS reform is to be the issue on which he stands up to the Prime Minster.
 His weekend comments about his own conference’s opposition “going with the grain” of existing government amendments to the bill suggest a basic failure to scrutinise the reforms.
 The Lib Dem junior minister, Paul Burstow, has been a cheerleader for the plans so far.

 Mr Cameron, meanwhile, faces either many months of negative publicity about the NHS under his stewardship, as reform opposition hardens and a tough financial settlement plays out as service restrictions – or the humiliation of a u-turn on reforms he has actively promoted.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.